Sp4zzy/Jbot-for-Discord/README.md

 - EX: !announce 1 h announcements Server restarting now!

+!removeannouncement & !removereminder - All reminders & announcements are given a unique ID, you can use this ID to cancel the reminder / announcement

+- EX: !removereminder 100A
+- EX: !removeannouncement 101A

 !hello -- basic information (Jbot needs message permissions)

 ~~!ping -- tests that the bot is working~~ -- No longer needed, use !hello to check if bot works